JohnLockwood/johnlockwood.github.io/src/cognitive_science/SynapsesNeuronsAndBrainsNotes.md

 # Notes on Synapses, Neurons, and Brains

-On October 18, 2023, I started on the course [Synapses, Neurons, and Brains](https://www.coursera.org/learn/synapses).
+On October 18, 2023, I started on the course [Synapses, Neurons, and Brains](https://www.coursera.org/learn/synapses) with Professor Idan Segev.
 Below are my notes on the course.
 As always with notes, expect lots of abbreviated language and shortcuts.
 I also have some much more preliminary [Review Notes](SynapseseNeuronsAndBrainsReviewNotes).

 ## Week One